Alberta

 The Largest Badlands in Canada

-Though common in the United States and other parts of the world, badlands is a rare terrain for Canada.
+Though common in the United States and other parts of the world, badlands are a rare terrain in Canada.
 The name "badlands" was probably given by people who could not cultivate this land.
 But badlands are not as bad as they sound.
 It's actually quite the opposite, and many artists and just regular visitors find badlands very spectacular and even mesmerizing because of the variety of shapes and colours.
-Let's take a look at the largest badlands in Canada located in Dinosaur Provincial Park in the Southern Alberta.
+Let's take a look at the largest badlands in Canada located in Dinosaur Provincial Park in Southern Alberta.

 Badlands in Canada are mostly found in Alberta and Saskatchewan, although other places in Canada may have smaller badlands as a result of agriculture's adverse impact.
-The example would be Cheltenham Badlands just north of Toronto.
+An example would be Cheltenham Badlands just north of Toronto.

-As the matter of fact, most of my friends who have been to prairies find them very boring.
+As a matter of fact, most of my friends who have been to the prairies find them very boring.
 They say it's flat and there is not much to see there.
-But, perhaps, because of my Ukrainian roots (Ukraine has been mostly the agricultural country for centuries), I actually found prairies quite appealing.
+But, perhaps, because of my Ukrainian roots (Ukraine has been mostly an agricultural country for centuries), I actually found prairies quite appealing.
 One of my friends even told me, that his dream vacation would be to take a train in the Canadian prairies and look outside of a train window for hours.
 Why not?

 But let's get back to Dinosaur Provincial Park.
 You may be wondering what it has to do with dinosaurs?
 The answer is simple - the park is home to the largest collection of dinosaur fossils ever found in the world.

 The period from 1910 to 1917 is called "The Great Canadian Dinosaur Rush" when scientists and collectors from all over the world excavated about 300 dinosaur skeletons.
-Among those fossils was a meat-eating dinosaur that has not been found anywhere else.
+Among those fossils was a meat-eating dinosaur that had not been found anywhere else.
 Its name is "Albertosaurus".

 Because of these unique dinosaur fossils as well as the striking scenery of badlands, UNESCO designated Dinosaur Provincial Park a World Heritage Site in 1979.

 So how were these badlands born?
-Scientists believe that this particular piece of land was covered with the sea.
+Scientists believe that this particular piece of land was covered by the sea.
 Rivers flowing from the Rocky Mountains would bring sediments such as sand, clay and volcanic ash, and those sediments would be deposited and over time transformed into a sedimentary rock.

 The key factors that helped form the rock would be burial pressure, chemical changes and groundwater minerals.